Instrumentation Middleware: Usage & Extension Guide

 restart: unless-stopped

-Configure both the proxy and dispatcher to use Redis:
+Configure both the proxy and dispatcher to use Redis Streams:

 This enables full async event delivery and observability pipeline testing across processes.